EmmysecX/THM-SOC-Level-1/Boogeyman1,2&3/Boogeyman1_writeup.md

 > **2.6 Based on the result of the lnkparse tool, what is the encoded payload found in the Command Line Arguments field?**
 >
-I used the command “ lnkparse Invoice_20230103.lnk” then in the result, I scrolled up a little then found the command
+I ran the command `lnkparse Invoice_20230103.lnk`, then scrolled through the results to locate the command.

 ![encoded payload](assets1/Task2_screenshot4.png)